ZiadDjoual/Amazon-Sales/ReadME.txt

 ------------------------------------------------------------------------------------------
 ------------------------------------------------------------------------------------------
 Note: While checking the dataset, some defects are found and we cleaned them up.
-* Remove 13496 duplicated and missing values rows.
+* Removed 13496 duplicated and missing values rows.